-1.1 The Equalized Travel Plan provides centralized administration for the logistics associated with the round trip transportation of participants to the CWSF host city.
+1.1 The Equalized Travel Plan provides centralized administration for the logistics associated with the round-trip transportation of participants from the region’s designated airport to the CWSF host city.
 Travel arrangements are made by Youth Science Canada.
 The best possible group rates through a travel agent are obtained at the time of booking.

-1.2 The objectives of the plan are to equalize the cost of travel for regional CWSF participants across Canada in any particular year and to protect against significant fluctuation of travel cost to the regions and Youth Science Canada within a particular year.
+1.2 The objectives of the plan are to equalize the cost of travel for regional CWSF participants and to protect against significant fluctuation of travel cost to the regions and Youth Science Canada within a particular year.
 This plan ensures that all regions have access to affordable travel, regardless of the location of the CWSF, and makes participation from remote regions possible.

-1.3 Participation is mandatory for all affiliated regions, including the CWSF Host Committee’s region.
+1.3 Participation is mandatory for all affiliated regions, including the CWSF Host region.